 If your child remains on roll, the school continue to have a duty of care to your child.

-If you child is no longer register at the school, information from their previous education placement may be considered as part of the support evidence.
+If your child is no longer registered at the school, information from their previous education placement may be considered as part of the supporting evidence.

 Elective Home Education Team